 LABEL DESCRIPTION System Name This is the System Name you enter in the first Internet Access Wizard screen.
 It is for identification purposes.
+Model Name The model name identifies your device type.
+The model name should also be on a sticker on your device.
+If you are uploading firmware, be sure to upload firmware for this exact model name.
+This field is not available on all models.
 ZyNOS Firmware Version This is the ZyNOS Firmware version and the date created.
 ZyNOS is ZyXEL's proprietary Network Operating System design.
+Routing Protocols This shows the routing protocol - IP for which the ZyAIR is configured.
+This field is not available on all models.
 WAN Port IP Address This is the WAN port IP address.
 IP Subnet Mask This is the WAN port subnet mask.
-DHCP DHCP This is the WAN port DHCP role - Client or None .
+DHCP This is the WAN port DHCP role - Client or None.
 LAN Port IP Address This is the LAN port IP address.
 IP Subnet Mask This is the LAN port subnet mask.
 DHCP This is the LAN port DHCP role - Server, Client or None.
 Show Statistics Click Show Statistics to see router performance statistics such as number of packets sent and number of packets received for each port.